Mindful Eating Weight Loss: No More Dieting

 Mindful Eating Versus Mindless Eating

-Mindless eating is where we consume food without awareness, with little thought and little enjoyment, and if we’re eating mindlessly on a daily basis, this may lead to weight gain and health problems.
-In contrast, mindful eating is consuming food with awareness and enjoyment.
-Eating mindfully can help you to think before you eat, to check with yourself that you’re making the right food choice and to know when to stop eating.
+Mindless eating is where we consume food without awareness and with little thought.
+It can result in overeating, and it may not even be that enjoyable if we’re not savouring the taste of what we’re eating.
+If we eat mindlessly on a regular basis this may lead to weight gain and health problems.
+In contrast, mindful eating is consuming food with awareness, appreciation and enjoyment.
+Eating mindfully involves thinking before you eat, checking in with yourself to decide whether to eat, what to eat and how much to eat, and when to stop eating.

 10 Mindless Eating Behaviours That Can Make Us Overweight And Keep Us Overweight

-1. ‘Hoovering up’ any food in front of you (if it’s there you eat it, whatever it is)
+1. ‘Hoovering up’ any food in front of you (if it’s there you eat it, whatever it is and whether or not you’re feeling full)

 2. Not planning your meals and snacks- just grabbing the same old foods with little thought